travis-ci/docs-travis-ci-com/user/deployment/testfairy.md

 You can find your API key on [TestFairy settings page](https://app.testfairy.com/settings/).

-It is recommended that you encrypt your api-key.
-If you have the Travis CI command line client installed, you can run the following command in your repository directory:
+Always encrypt your api-key.
+If you have the Travis CI command line client installed, run the following command in your repository directory:

 ``` console
 $ travis encrypt "YOUR API KEY" --add deploy.api-key